Top Reason For CEO Departures Among Largest Companies Is Now Misconduct, Study Finds

 Heads are rolling in the corner office.

 For decades, the main reason chief executives were ousted from their jobs was the firm's financial performance.
 In 2018, that all changed.
-Misconduct and ethical lapses occurring in the #MeToo era are now the biggest driver behind a chief execution falling from the top.
+Misconduct and ethical lapses occurring in the #MeToo era are now the biggest driver behind a chief executive falling from the top.

 That's according to a new study from the consulting division of PwC, one the nation's largest auditing firms.